wcygan/homelab/docs/milestones/2025-06-11-data-platform-phase-1-foundation.md

 ## Overview

 This milestone tracks the implementation of Phase 1 of the Data Platform bootstrap initiative, establishing the foundational components for a modern data lakehouse architecture on the Anton Kubernetes cluster.
-The phase focuses on S3 storage validation, Hive Metastore deployment, and basic Apache Iceberg operations.
+The phase focuses on S3 storage validation, Apache Polaris catalog deployment, and basic Apache Iceberg operations.

 ## Motivation